Self-consistent vertex corrected $GW$ with static and dynamic screening using tensor hypercontraction: assessment of molecular charged excitations: Theory

 The vertex function is introduced as

-and it collects all exchange–correlation corrections associated with the insertion of an external perturbation $V$.
+and it collects all exchange-correlation corrections associated with the insertion of an external perturbation $V$.
 This relation follows from the Dyson equation together with the chain rule, and shows that the vertex depends on the functional derivative $\delta\Sigma/\delta G$.
 When $\Gamma(12;3)=\delta(12)\delta(13)$, vertex corrections are neglected and the response reduces to the bare particle-hole bubble.
-An exact evaluation of $\Gamma$ is computationally demanding because it requires a four-point functional derivative and the self-consistent solution of a Bethe-Salpeter-like integral equation.~\cite{Bethe:Salpeter:1951,Onida02} Within the $GW$ approximation, the vertex $\Gamma$ is truncated at the zeroth order, resulting in the vertex expression
+An exact evaluation of $\Gamma$ is computationally demanding because it requires a four-point functional derivative and the self-consistent solution of a Bethe-Salpeter-like integral equation.~\cite{Bethe:Salpeter:1951,Onida02}